-Interestingly Aucuba japonica was brought to the UK in 1783 by John Graeffer and was cultivated though all the plants were female and it was not until 80 years later when a male plant was imported to the UK from Yokohama, Japan, and for the first time in 1864 berries were produced in London.
-So you need both males and females in close proximity to producing berries.
-It grows to about 2.5m or 8ft.
+Aucuba japonica was brought to the UK in 1783 by John Graeffer.
+It was cultivated, but all the plants were female.
+It was not until 80 years later when a male plant was imported to the UK from Yokohama, Japan.
+For the first time in 1864 berries were produced in London.
+So you need both males and females nearby, to produce berries.